LiuJi0Fen04/zk-book-prod/content/cp9 elliptic-curves-finite-fields/en/elliptic-curves-finite-fields.md

 Code to generate this plot will be provided later.

-### The prime number changes the plot dramatically
+### <u>The prime number changes the plot dramatically</u>
 Here are some plots of $y² = x³ + 3$ done over modulo 11, 23, 31, and 41 respectively.
 The higher the modulus, the more points it holds, and the more complex the plot appears to be.

 ![Plot of elliptic curves modulo 11, 23](https://static.wixstatic.com/media/935a00_e592040ff7174e81a1f32ed7ed70a150~mv2.png/v1/fill/w_1053,h_565,al_c,q_90,enc_auto/935a00_e592040ff7174e81a1f32ed7ed70a150~mv2.png)

 ![Plot of elliptic curves modulo 23, 31](https://static.wixstatic.com/media/935a00_382bd8455deb45efba13fdb7d77517b4~mv2.png/v1/fill/w_1053,h_565,al_c,q_90,enc_auto/935a00_382bd8455deb45efba13fdb7d77517b4~mv2.png)

 We established in the previous article that elliptic curve points with the "connect and flip" operation are a group.
-When we do this over a finite field, it remains a group, but it becomes a cyclic group, which is tremendously useful for our application.
+When we do this over a finite field, it remains a group, <u>but it becomes a cyclic group</u>, which is tremendously useful for our application.
 Why it is cyclic unfortunately will require some very involved math, so you’ll just have to accept that for now.
-But this should not be too surprising.
-We have a finite number of points, so generating each point by carrying out $(x + 1)G, (x + 2)G, … (x + \text{order} - 1)G$ should at least seem plausible.
+But this should not be too surprising. <u>We have a finite number of points, so generating each point by carrying out $(x + 1)G, (x + 2)G, … (x + \text{order} - 1)G$ should at least seem plausible.</u>

 In the application of cryptography, $p$ needs to be large.
 In practice, it is over 200 bits.
 We will revisit this in a later section.